-What are Nature Based Solutions?
+What are Nature-Based Solutions?

-The European Commission defines Nature-Based Solutions to societal change as solutions that are
+The European Commission defines nature-based solutions as solutions to societal change that are:

 "inspired and supported by nature, which are costeffective, simultaneously provide environmental, social and economic benefits and help build resilience.
 Such solutions bring more and more diverse, nature and natural features and processes into cities, landscapes and seascapes, through locally adapted, resource-efficient and systemic interventions."